elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

   - updates
 ---

+Today we're proud to announce that OS 7.1 is available to download now and shipping soon on several high-quality computers.
+This release represents the sum of our work over the last several months as a single major update to the OS 7 series and includes [all of the monthly OS updates][updates] we've detailed since the OS 7 release.

 <figure class="card" markdown="1">
 ![elementary OS 7.1](/images/{{ page.slug }}/hero.png)
 </figure>

-Today we're proud to announce that OS 7.1 is available to download now and shipping soon on several high-quality computers.
 With OS 7.1, we've focused in on:

 - Accessibility
 - Office Productivity